Rawhide (material): Saddles

 Rawhide is often used to cover saddle trees, which make up the foundation of a western saddle, while wet: it strengthens the wooden tree by drawing up very tight as it dries and resists the abrasion regularly encountered during stock work or rodeo sports.

 Bows

 Rawhide can be used as a backing on a wooden bow.
-Such a backing prevents the bow from breaking by taking a share of the tension stress.
-Bows made from weaker woods such as birch or cherry benefit more from a rawhide backing.
+Such a backing keeps the bow from breaking by protecting the back from damage and preventing splinters from forming.
+Bows made from softer woods such as birch benefit more from a rawhide backing.

 Hammers

-Soft hammers are also made with rolled rawhide dipped in shellac: these hammers are mostly used by people who work soft metals without marring it (jewelers, brass instrument repairmen, boilermakers etc.)
+Soft hammers, or mallets, are also made with rolled rawhide dipped in shellac: these hammers are mostly used to work soft metals without marring them (by jewelers, brass instrument repairmen, boilermakers etc.).

 Shoes

 Traditional gaucho's "boots" are made with horse feet rawhide.
 Gauchos skin the animal and put the freshly skinned hides on their feet like socks, where they are left to dry, taking the user's feet shape.
 Like moccasins they are soft-soled.
 Like ancient Roman cothurnus, the rudimentary boots have no toe box and do not cover the toes completely.